European Cup Semi-Final Leinster 20 Northampton 17 F/T

 Leinster mount a sustained attack but Northampton counter attack brilliantly.
 Doris, who has been making hard yards all game gains the crucial turnover penalty.
 This has been a real rugby match, played to a test standard, and with not a yellow card in sight.
 Northampton survived a torrid first half to make a real match of it.
 Leinster retreated into their shell somewhat, reverting to a box kicking and long kicking game.
 Northampton were well able to cope with that.

 A great game of rugby, played in front of a record 82.300 crowd.
-James Lowe’s hat trick earns him the MOTM award, but it could have gone to Gibson Park or Doris.
+Gibson Park earns a well deserved MOTM award, but it could have gone to Doris for his exceptional running and breakdown work, or to Lowe for his hat trick.
 Ryan had a strong game, as had Van Der Flier.
 Frawley was excellent at the back and Henshaw and Osborne won their midfield duels.
 But fair play to Northampton, they made a real match of it.

 Frank Schnittger is the author of Sovereignty 2040, a future history of how Irish re-unification might work out.
 He has worked in business in Dublin and London and, on a voluntary basis, for charities in community development, education, restorative justice and addiction services.